There are two main components that need to be addressed when dealing with pain.

 Cardiovascular activity to increase the blood flow to the brain and endorphins are also a good idea to use with people who experience chronic pain.

 It has been shown in studies that “chronic pain” is less in countries where there is no such thing as time off work or workers compensation.
 The mindset of the person is very critical to overcoming any type of chronic pain, so you really have to believe that you can do it along with the other protocols.

 For a more in depth discussion of some of these concepts see Anoop’s article on pain here.
 I honestly do not see this as a revolution (in his words) at least in the injuries world, but information is not as widespread as other types of treatment and application for acute injuries.

 Also, here is an interesting article from Todd Hargrove on how taping can help with pain and/or injuries.
-Theory behind it is similar to gate control on the effects of movement.

 Author: Steven Low